Steering One-Step Diffusion Model with Fidelity-Rich Decoder for Fast Image Compression: Introduction

 In recent years, learning-based image compression models built upon variational autoencoders (VAEs)~\cite{kingma2019introduction} have surpassed traditional methods in the rate-distortion trade-off~\cite{balle2018variational,cheng2020learned,van2017neural}.
 Benefiting from advances in probabilistic modeling, such as hyperpriors~\cite{balle2018variational,minnen2018joint}, these approaches typically excel in distortion-oriented metrics like PSNR and MS-SSIM.
 Moreover, to better align with human perception, subsequent works further incorporate perception-oriented objectives, leading to a more comprehensive rate-distortion-perception framework~\cite{blau2019rethinking,mentzer2020high,muckley2023improving,agustsson2023multi,he2022po}.
 These methods achieve a more realistic reconstruction by employing distortion and perceptual losses to enhance realism.
 However, VAE-based methods struggle to reconstruct details when operating at extremely low bitrates, resulting in poor perceptual quality.
 In other words, while the reconstructions may appear ``technically correct'', they often lack realism.

 In contrast, diffusion models~\cite{ho2020denoising} have recently demonstrated remarkable performance in the rate-perception trade-off, due to their powerful generative priors.
 Specifically, in diffusion-based methods, the encoder produces a compact latent representation, while decoding is reformulated as a multi-step conditional denoising process~\cite{theis2022lossy,lei2023textsketch}.
 Guided by conditional signals derived from the bitstream, the diffusion model iteratively refines a noisy latent~\cite{yang2023lossy,vonderfecht2025lossy,careil2024towards,ghouse2023residual,relic2024lossy}.
 Thus, diffusion-based models can synthesize highly realistic textures and details, even under extreme compression.
 Moreover, some approaches integrate global (\eg, text prompts) or local (\eg, quantized features) guidance to constrain the generative process~\cite{pan2022extreme,careil2023towards,li2024towards}.
-These conditions guide the model to generate more plausible details, yielding more realistic reconstructions.

 However, such models face two critical challenges: \textbf{(1) High latency.} The multi-step denoising process incurs substantial decoding latency and computational cost.
 This limits their applicability in real-time or resource-constrained scenarios. \textbf{(2) Low fidelity.} The generative nature of diffusion models makes them heavily reliant on pre-trained priors rather than the input itself.
 This leads to reconstructions that deviate from the original content, compromising fidelity.